Where is the best place to see polar bears?

 A polar bear for every season

-While Churchill, Manitoba is a popular viewing location for polar bears in October and November, regions throughout Nunavut offer opportunities to view and photograph polar bears almost all year long.
+While Churchill, Manitoba is a popular location for viewing polar bears in October and November, regions throughout Nunavut offer opportunities to see polar bears and capture incredible polar bear photography almost all year long.

 We uniquely offer land-based polar bear tours 10 months of the year – from March to November.

 When to see polar bears in the wild

 Always evolving, the Canadian Arctic offers a variety of incredible experiences and weather depending on the time of year.
 No matter the season you want to travel in, there’s a polar bear tour for you.